ctln12/first-express-app/readme.md

 - go to _localhost:3000/speak/pig_
 - go to _localhost:3000/speak/cow_
 - go to _localhost:3000/speak/dog_
+- go to _localhost:3000/speak/cat_
+- go to _localhost:3000/speak/goldfish_

 ### To repeat a string a given number of times:
 - go to _localhost:3000/repeat/hello/5_